How the Employment Rights Act is changing Statutory Sick Pay

-Under the Employment Rights Act, employers will be required to pay SSP from the first full day of sickness absence, removing the existing three-day waiting period.
+From 6 April 2026, the Employment Rights Act requires employers to pay SSP from the first full day of sickness absence, removing the three-day waiting period.

-The Lower Earnings Limit will also be abolished.
-As a result, all eligible employees will be entitled to SSP, paid at either the standard SSP flat rate or 80% of their weekly earnings, whichever is lower.
+It has also removed the Lower Earnings Limit, and all eligible employees must be paid either the SSP flat rate or 80% of their weekly earnings – whichever is lower.

-These changes will increase the number of employees who qualify for SSP and mean that payments must begin earlier in an absence.
+These changes increase the number of employees who are eligible for SSP and bring forward the point at which payments must begin.

 What you need to do

-Reviewing policies to reflect employees’ entitlement to SSP from the first day of sickness absence.
+- Review your policies to reflect employees’ entitlement to SSP from day one of their absence.

 New to Bhayani Law?